-- v) The concerted actions known to the Company are the shareholders agreements described above. - -With regard to Section A.9.bis of this report it should be underscored that floating capital has been estimated following the instructions of CNMV Circular 7/2015, that is, not taking into account the part of the share capital in the hands of significant shareholders (section A.2 of the report), or the voting rights of members of the Board of Directors (section A.3 of the report), or treasury stock (section A.8 of the report), and avoiding overlap between the voting rights of significant shareholders and of directors. - -With regard to Section B.4 of this report it is noted that the percentage of electronic voting in the shareholders 'meeting of April 20, 2015 was 0.004% and in the shareholders 'meeting of April 1, 2016 was 0.002%.
-These data are not recorded in the table, because the CNMV's templates only allows inserting figures with two decimals. - -With regard to Section C.1.2 of this report it should be underscored that: i) First appointment of Mr. Juan Luis Cebrian Echarri as Chairman of the Board of Directors was approved on 20 July 2012; ii) first appointment of Mr. Manuel Polanco Moreno as Deputy Chairman was approved on 20 July 2012 and iii) appointment of Mr Jose Luis Sainz as Chief Executive Officer was as of October 1, 2014. - With regard to Section C.1.3 of this report it should be underscored that Mr. .Manuel Polanco is an external director representing significant shareholdings having been appointed by Timón, S.A and, likewise, is an executive director. - -With regard to Section C.1.10 of this report it should be underscored that: - Mr. Juan Luis Cebrián Echarri and Mr. Jose Luis Sainz Díaz, to whom all the powers of the Board are delegated, save for those powers that by law cannot be delegated, are the Company's Executive Chairman and Chief Executive Officer respectively.
+- v) The concerted actions known to the Company are the shareholders agreements described above. - -With regard to Section A.9.bis of this report it should be underscored that floating capital has been estimated following the instructions of CNMV Circular 7/2015, that is, not taking into account the part of the share capital in the hands of significant shareholders (section A.2 of the report), or the voting rights of members of the Board of Directors (section A.3 of the report), or treasury stock (section A.8 of the report), and avoiding overlap between the voting rights of significant shareholders and of directors. - -With regard to Section B.4 of this report it is noted that the percentage of electronic voting in the shareholders 'meeting of June 30, 2017 was 0.003% and of other distance voting was 0.001%.
+Likewise in the shareholders 'meeting of November 15, 2017 the percentage of electronic voting was 0.003%.
+These data are not recorded in the table, because the CNMV's templates only allows inserting figures with two decimals. - -With regard to sections C.1.2. and C.1.3 of this report it should be underscored that: - i) As was announced by the Company on 19 December, at its meeting on that same date the Board of Directors accepted the resignation as director of Mr. Juan Luis Cebrián Echarri from 1 January 2018 and agreed to appoint Mr. Manuel Polanco Moreno, then Vice-Chairman, as Non-executive chairman of the Board of Directors of PRISA with effect from 1 January 2018. - ii) The first appointment of Mr. Juan Luis Cebrián Echarri as Chairman of the Board of Directors was on 20 July 2012 and the first appointment of Mr. Manuel Polanco Moreno as Vice Chairman of the Board was on 20 July 2012.
+At its meeting on 30 June 2017 the Board of Directors co-opted Mr. Manuel Mirat Santiago onto the Board as a director of the Company and also appointed him Chief Executive Officer with effect from 4 September 2017.